 - The next wave of marketing should be something different from your first wave and can be flyers of your event distributed throughout campus at least 2 weeks prior to the event.

-- And finally, you could have the last wave of marketing be a newsletter submission to your organization members or through the AACC newsletter the week of your event (just be sure to send a graphic image and a hyperlink/info to your event details to firstname.lastname@example.org by Wednesday at noon of the week prior).
+- And finally, you could have the last wave of marketing be a newsletter submission to your organization members or through the AACC newsletter the week of your event.
+Just be sure to submit an AACC Newsletter Request form (https://cglink.me/2dA/s54543) Wednesdays by 11:59pm to be included for the following week’s newsletter.

 - It is very important to complete all necessary reservations that are associated to you event, and as soon as possible.
 Lots of things that require reservations are typically on a first come first serve basis, so the sooner you submit forms the more likely you can confirm a room, get equipment, etc.